dfedeoli/kafka-gce-smartphone-data/README.md

 Flask app that sends obtained data from app to Kafka broker in GCE and also plots a graph at http://localhost:8000 (thanks to [Kelvin Choi](https://github.com/tszheichoi))

 ## Google Compute Engine
 Kafka broker installation and configuration, according to gce-linux-commands.txt.
+Machine config: e2-micro, Ubuntu 20.04 LTS.
 Remember to open tcp:9092 port for ingress and egress traffic, in order to connect to it from your machine.

 ## Consumer Python file
 Gets data from Kafka topic, puts them into files and sends to Google Cloud Storage.